daverizon/disaster_response_project/README.md

 This code is aimed at taking message inputs from company Figure Eight Inc., and classifying them into pre-determined categories

-## Project motivation
+## Project Summary
-Messages that are provided by Figure Eight Inc. are pre-labeled tweets and text messages from real life disaster.
-It was required to create an ETL pipeline for the messages, and then use a Machine Learning Pipeline to build a supervised learning model in order to correcly classify the messages.
+Messages are provided by Figure Eight Inc. and are pre-labeled tweets and text messages from real life disasters.
+The purpose of this project is to build a model which can automatically classify the message into categories that best describes it.
+When a disaster happens, typically emergency agencies receive millions of communications which is beyond their capacity to filter messages that are most important and require immediate assistance.
+Roughly 1/1000 messages are relevant to the disaster response professionals so it is critical to be able to categorize the message and send it to the appropriate departments.
+This will allow life-saving aid can reach the people most in-need, while at the same time information is still reaching the respective agencies in order to tackle the emergency from the different angles the agencies are responsible for.

 ## Libraries used
 pandas - Pandas is a standard library for analyzing and wrangling data from python